emirtom/memora_docs/User Guide/Customize Your Collection.md

 With this guide, you can set up a custom collection, including schema and index configurations, using Memora's Python SDK.
 Each element plays a crucial role in defining how your data is stored and accessed, making the process straightforward.

 Feel free to adjust these settings based on your data structure and search needs.
-You can learn more about Memora from:

-// TODO